dotnet/maui/.github/DEVELOPMENT.md

 - Microsoft.Maui-windows.slnf

 ## Mac

-- Just open the root folder of the repository in vscode
+Open the root folder of the repository in VS Code.

 *NOTE*: IntelliSense takes a decent amount of time to fully process your solution.
 It will eventually work through all the necessary tasks.
 If you are having IntelliSense issues, usually unloading/reloading the `maui.core` and `maui.controls` projects will resolve.